 From issues such as their scalp micro color unnaturally changing to the scalp microdots posing as hair follicles being too large and lacking that natural look, these complaints, and fears are often a result of the ‘professional’s’ proficiency and patience to deliver a natural scalp micropigmentation look for their client.
 Some of them are not even into micropigmentation but just regular tattoo artists who want to make a quick buck.
 If you have seen the results of their error anywhere, it is okay to have your concerns but just remember this can be avoided if you entrust your scalp to a professional SMP practitioner.
 With that explained, below is a list of what to expect before and after the scalp micropigmentation process;

-- Before the micropigmentation scalp treatment, most clients are advised to shave their heads to give a uniform look so that the SMP professional can determine how to make the procedure real.
+- Before the micropigmentation scalp treatment, most clients should shave their heads.
+This gives their scalp a uniform look so that the SMP professional can determine how to make the procedure real.

 - During the scalp micropigmentation treatment, the area of focus will be cleansed thoroughly.
-Then, the new hairline will be outlined then microdots will be applied one by one till the required result is achieved.
+Next, the new hairline will be outlined.
+Then microdots will be applied one by one till the required result is achieved.

-- It is essential to note that immediately after the pigmentation treatment, there might be swelling or redness on the client’s head.
+- Immediately after the pigmentation treatment, there might be swelling or redness on the client’s head.

-- For the first week after the scalp micropigmentation treatment, the scalp should not contact any form of moisture or sunlight, and the client should avoid all forms of strenuous activity.
+- For the first week after the SMP treatment, the scalp should not contact any form of moisture or sunlight, and the client should avoid all forms of strenuous activity.

 Testimonials from People Who Experienced Hair Loss